 Address: Sestiere San Polo, 30125 Venezia VE, Italy

-Apart from those key features I just mentioned, Venice perhaps is most notably known for the Rialto Bridge.
-Located in the heart of the city, this famous bridge spans the Grand Canal and is a popular tourist attraction for both its stunning architecture and city views.
+What is Venice known for besides gelato, romantic gondola rides, funny masks, seasonal flooding, and smells?
+Apart from those key features I mentioned, Venice is perhaps most notably known for the Rialto Bridge.
+Located in the city’s heart, this famous bridge spans the Grand Canal and is a popular tourist attraction for its stunning architecture and city views.

 With its unique design featuring shops along the sides and ornate arches overhead, the Rialto Bridge is one of the most famous landmarks in Venice.
-A unique feature of the Rialto Bridge is that it actually doubles as a market that has been operating for nearly 1000 years!
+A unique feature of the Rialto Bridge is that it has doubled as a market, operating for nearly 1000 years!

-Vendors selling souvenirs and everything from local produce to high-end fashion can be found along the sides of the bridge.
+Along the sides of the bridge, vendors sell souvenirs and everything from local produce to high-end fashion.
 This makes Rialto Bridge a one-stop shop for all your Venice shopping needs.
 Vendors at the Rialto Market are a great place to learn about local culture and pick up some unique gifts for your friends and family back home.

-For those looking for fun things to do in Venice, a stroll across the Rialto Bridge should definitely be at the top of your list.
-Stop and admire its intricate details up close or simply enjoy the view from afar, either way, a visit to this historic site is essential.
+For those looking for fun things to do in Venice, a stroll across the Rialto Bridge should be at the top of your list.
+Stop and admire its intricate details up close or enjoy the view from afar; either way, visiting this historic site is essential.

 5. St. Mark’s Basilica